 - Press Windows + I key to open the Settings app.

-- Click on Date & time on the sidebar.
+- Click Date & time on the sidebar.

-- Now you can toggle on Set time automatically and Set time zone automatically.
+- Alternatively, toggle on both the Set time automatically and Set time zone automatically options and see if that works.

 Check if Windows Time Service Is Disabled

-Here’s how you can start Windows Time service:
+Here’s how you can start the Windows Time service.

 - Press the Windows + R key and type the command